-The GEFS OLR forecast based on the RMM Index depicts rapid weakening of robust convective anomalies by the end of Week-1, and a reversal of the pattern during Week-2.
+The GEFS OLR forecast based on the RMM Index depicts rapid weakening of robust convective anomalies during the next week, and a reversal of the pattern during Week-2.

-Constructed Analog (CA) MJO Forecast Spatial map of OLR anomalies for the next 15 days Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days
+Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days